erolafr/Quantitative-Tutorials-2022/Session1/Session1.md

 ### 6. Access your variables:

-There are multiple ways to access the variables of a dataset.
+There are multiple ways to **access the variables of a dataset**.
 Generally by index or by name.
 Remember R indexes from 1 (Python indexes from 0).

 ``` r
 # datasetName$datasetVariable